 The Black Lion takes pride of place at the top of the Melford Mile, our striking Georgian coaching inn looks over the village green and is a stone’s throw from the medieval Holy Trinity Church.
-Long Melford is a treasure trove for visitors, from independent and antique shops, to our monthly farmers market, to beautiful countryside; grassland, meadows, lakes, woodland and river.
+Long Melford is a treasure trove for visitors, from independent and antique shops, to beautiful countryside; grassland, meadows, lakes, woodland and river.
 It is no surprise that Long Melford was chosen for the filming of ‘Lovejoy’ in the 1980’s and 90’s.

 Kentwell Hall is a stunning and secluded country estate set in beautiful Suffolk parkland, only a 17-minute walk from The Black Lion (5 minutes in a car).